blockdeep/libro/src/critical/Avoid_Unwrap_Usage_Inside_Runtime.md

 ## Description

-Using `unwrap()` and similar methods for error handling can cause runtime panics, leading to crashes if unexpected conditions arise.
+Using `unwrap()` and similar methods for error handling can cause runtime panics, leading to crashes or block production stoppage if unexpected conditions arise.
 Explicit error handling provides more robust and predictable behavior, especially in production environments.

 ## What should be avoided

 Using `unwrap()` for error handling can result in runtime panics, which are not user-friendly and may lead to unexpected application crashes:

 ```rust
 // Create an empty vector: [ ]